Market Analysts see Coinbase Global Inc. [COIN] gaining to $100. Time to buy?

 Coinbase is uniquely positioned to empower Enthusiast Gaming’s goal of creating memorable gaming experiences and capturing the next wave of Web3 users globally.
 The Coinbase Cloud developer platform offers solutions required by novice and experienced developers alike – such as crypto wallets, blockchain nodes, and fiat-to-crypto payment rails.

-The stocks have a year to date performance of -67.96 percent and weekly performance of 23.41 percent.
-The stock has been moved at -53.25 percent over the last six months.
-The stock has performed -14.10 percent around the most recent 30 days and changed 26.84 percent over the most recent 3-months.

-If compared to the average trading volume of 14.49M shares, COIN reached to a volume of 15344049 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 14.14M shares, COIN reached a trading volume of 16954755 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for COIN shares is $99.91 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on COIN stock is a recommendation set at 2.30.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.